selva-dt3/Learning-management-system/LMSWebApplication/README.md

 - Copy `.env.example` to `.env` and set:
   - `REACT_APP_SUPABASE_URL`
   - `REACT_APP_SUPABASE_ANON_KEY`
-  - Optional: `REACT_APP_SITE_URL` (defaults to `http://localhost:3000`)
+  - Optional: `REACT_APP_SITE_URL` (defaults to window.location.origin)

-Note: Other env vars are already present in the environment for this container.
+Note: Other env vars are present in the container environment.

 3) Start the app:
 ```